joafc96/place_picker_google/README.md

 }
 ```

-This means that app will only be available for users that run Android SDK 21 or higher.
+This means that app will only be available for users that run `Android SDK - 21` or higher.

 2. Specify your API key in the application manifest `android/app/src/main/AndroidManifest.xml`: